 Maybach was one of the world's most exquisite nameplates in the 1920s and '30s.
 The original company was founded by Karl Maybach — the son of Wilhelm Maybach, who developed the first Mercedes.

 It takes nearly five months to construct and deliver Maybachs, which are sold through Mercedes-Benz dealerships.
-Little has changed for 2006.

 According to the manufacturer, Maybach styling balances classic and avant-garde features.
 The doors, hood and fenders are made of aluminum.
 Maybach says a primary goal was to deliver an "entirely new definition of first class."
 An optional panoramic glass rear roof is electrotransparent and capable of altering the amount of light that enters the cabin.